oracle-livelabs/database/edition-based-redefinition/directory-syncmetadata/directory-syncmetadata.md

 ![lb-chagelog-last](images/lb-changelog-last.png " ")

-You have successfully organized the directory structure and synchronized the metadata [proceed to the next lab](#next) to review and update the edition scripts.
+You have successfully reorganized the changelog directory structure and synchronized the Liquibase metadata.
+[Proceed to the next lab](#next) to review and deploy the scripts for the new edition.

 ## Acknowledgements

-- Authors - Ludovico Caldara,Senior Principal Product Manager,Oracle MAA PM Team and Suraj Ramesh,Principal Product Manager,Oracle MAA PM Team
+- Authors - Ludovico Caldara and Suraj Ramesh
 - Last Updated By/Date - Suraj Ramesh, Jan 2023